rockettheme/docs/Docs/joomla/platform/administrator.md

 ### View Site

 The View Site button allows you to quickly open a new tab to the visitor side of your Joomla site.
-It's a quick way to check on the changes you're making within the administrator area without leaving the page you're currently on to do so.
+It is a quick way to check on the changes you're making within the administrator area without leaving the page you're currently on to do so.

 ### System